 Mental Health Trauma Therapy: Doctoral interns selecting this secondary rotation are placed in an elementary/middle school within the Jordan School District.
 Tier 1, 2, and 3 mental health services are provided by Najmeh Hourmanesh, PhD, NCSP, a licensed psychologist.
 Tier 1 services include class-wide social skills, a Suicide Prevention curriculum in 7th-9th grade classes, and class-wide yoga and mindfulness interventions by teacher request.
 In addition to running small groups for students with anxiety and those with deficits in social skills, therapeutic 10-week-long small groups are offered in grief, divorce, and bullying.

-Social-Emotional Learning/Mindfulness: West Jordan Middle School: This supervised experience will offer doctoral students the opportunity to observe and participate in a school-wide Mindfulness & Wellness program at West Jordan Middle School (WJMS), two-and-a-half days a week for eight weeks.
-Licensed supervisor Fulvia Franco, Ph.D. and Dr. Olin Levitt supervisors will be supervising this rotation.
+Social-Emotional Learning/Mindfulness: West Jordan Middle School: This supervised experience will offer doctoral students the opportunity to observe and participate in a school-wide Mindfulness & Wellness program at West Jordan Middle School (WJMS), two and a half days a week for eight weeks.
+Licensed supervisor Fulvia Franco, Ph.D., and Dr. Olin Levitt, school psychology supervisor will be supervising this rotation.